nstickney/CyBearPit/beanpoll/README.md

 1) To shut down the system, turn off the Wild**Fly** container (`docker stop beanpoll-wildfly`) and the MySQL container (`docker stop beanpoll-mysql`).

 1) Now that you have read the instructions, there is a script called `runBeanPoll.sh` in the [CyBearPit](https://github.com/nstickney/CyBearPit "nstickney/CyBearPit") directory that will do everything but open a browser for you.
+Find out how it works by running `./runBeanPoll.sh help`.

 ### Build and Install Notes